-In implementing the SASH Program, GRID Alternatives provides opportunities for local volunteers to assist with installations, engage their communities, and to participate in CSI programs.
-GRID has trained over 32,000 volunteers and job trainees in California to help promote and install solar in low-income communities since the inception of the SASH program.
+In implementing the SASH Program, GRID Alternatives provides opportunities for local volunteers to assist with installations, engage their communities, and to participate in CA energy programs.
+GRID has trained over 38,900 volunteers and job trainees in California to help promote and install solar in low-income communities since the inception of the SASH Program.
 GRID requires its volunteers to participate in a solar orientation program that educates these potential solar adopters about solar PV and energy efficiency.
-This basic consumer education program will help further the broader CSI goals of promoting the use of solar PV technology statewide and helping build broad-based community support for solar electric technologies and energy efficiency.
+This basic consumer education program can help further state goals of promoting the use of solar PV technology and helping build broad-based community support for solar electric technologies and energy efficiency statewide.